cnwii/taxonomic_classification/README.md

 CONTROL_REP1,AEG588A1_S1_L002_R1_001.fastq.gz,AEG588A1_S1_L002_R2_001.fastq.gz
 ```

 Each row represents a fastq file (single-end) or a pair of fastq files (paired end).
+If the data is single-end, leave the fastq_2 column empty and keep the comma at the end.

 -->

-Now, you can run the pipeline using:
+Now, you can run the pipeline using: bash run.sh in the directory where you would store log files.

 <!-- TODO nf-core: update the following command to include all required parameters for a minimal example -->